'Two fundamental moral principles guide our work in managing assets: the principle of human dignity and

 FaithInvest was created out of the growing interest in faith-aligned investing, which had been accelerated by the launch of The Zug Guidelines at ARC's 2017 meeting and by the realisation that the faiths, in combination, represent a significant investment force.

-Indeed, if connected, the faiths would be a significant investment bloc in the financial world.
-As a unified consortium, the faiths together, as shareholders and investors, could have important ownership and influence in public companies and private investments that could make our world a better place.
+If connected, the faiths would be a significant investment bloc in the financial world.
+As a unified consortium, the faiths together, as shareholders and investors, could have important ownership and influence in companies and investments that could make our world a better place.

 Our aim is to help ensure that the billions of dollars owned and managed by the faiths can be directed to faith-aligned and values-driven investments supporting environmental and sustainable development.